onflow/flow/README.md

 - For a high-level overview of Flow's architecture, check out the [primer](https://www.onflow.org/primer).
 - Details about the protocol can be found in the [techinical papers](https://www.onflow.org/technical-paper).
+- For more docs and tutorials, check out [docs.onflow.org](https://docs.onflow.org/docs)

 ## Getting Started